kn7072/kn7072/C/articles/gdb/commands.md

     Source line, or label

 (gdb) restart checkpoint-id
 Restore the program state that was saved as checkpoint number checkpoint-id.
 All program variables, registers, stack frames etc. will be returned to the values that they had when the checkpoint was saved.
-In essence, gdb will “wind back the clock” to the point in time when the checkpoint was saved.
+In essence, gdb will "wind back the clock" to the point in time when the checkpoint was saved.

     Note that breakpoints, GDB variables, command history etc. are not affected by restoring a checkpoint.
 In general, a checkpoint only restores things that reside in the program being debugged, not in the debugger.